Jackiexiao/MTTS/README.md

 * #3 stands for prosodic phrase
 * #4 stands for intonational phrase

-Improvement of prosody analyse will come soon

 ## Improvement to be done in future
 * Polyphone Problem
 * Better Label format and Question Set
+* Improvement of prosody analyse
 * Better alignment

 ## Contributor